G-1X48L403S6

 The hospital continued to serve the local community for many years, and in 1948, it was incorporated into the newly formed National Health Service (NHS).

-In 1982, Mildmay was closed down amid NHS cutbacks, but after a long battle, it reopened in 1985 once again as an independent charitable hospital.
+In 1982, Mildmay was scheduled to be closed down amid NHS cutbacks, but after a long battle, it reopened once again in 1985 as an independent charitable hospital.

 Princess Diana and Martin

-The Mayor of London and TFL chose Mildmay Hospital to symbolise and cherish the role of the NHS and its smaller healthcare centres in caring for all Londoners.
+The Mayor of London and TfL selected Mildmay to symbolise and celebrate the vital role of the NHS and its smaller healthcare centres in caring for all Londoners.

 Geoff Coleman